oskarhs/BayesDensity.jl/docs/src/api/general_api.md

 The plotting API of this package is documented on a [separate page](plotting_api.md)

 ## Defining models
-The first step to Bayesian density is to create a model object for which posterior inference is desired.
+The first step to estimating a density with this package is to create a model object for which posterior inference is desired.
 All density models in this package are subtypes of `AbstractBayesDensityModel`:
 ```@docs
 AbstractBayesDensityModel
 ```